derf/travelynx/README.md

 will log that you have left the train at the specified station, but omit arrival time, delay, and other real-time data.
 At the moment, this data cannot be specified manually.

+Testing
+---

+The test scripts assume that travelynx.conf contains a valid database connection.
+However, they will override db.user to `travelynx_temp`.
+This must be an account which has the same password as the one specified in travelynx.conf, but uses a temporary schema.
+This way, tests will always start from a clean slate and will not leave any trace in the database.

+Create this account as follows:

+* `createuser -P travelynx_temp` (enter the password you are using for the regular development user)
+* from inside a psql admin shell: `alter role travelynx_temp set search_path = pg_temp;`

+Run the tests by executing `prove`.